kranthivp/Server_Log_File/README.md

 ## Description

 Server log files are a raw and unfiltered.
 They’re text files stored on web server.
-Every time any browser or user-agent, requests any resource—pages, images, javascript files, etc. from server, the server adds a line in the log.
+Every time any browser or user-agent, requests any resource pages, images, javascript files, etc. from server, the server adds a line in the log.

 ## Problem Statement